MatrixManAtYrService/htutil/README.md

 # htutil

-htutil is a tool for programatically capturing how a terminal application appears.
+htutil programatically captures the appearance of a terminal application.

+!["htutil taking a snapshot of a vim session"](improved.png)

 It handles the ANSI control sequences and gives you a human-friendly string instead.

-!["htutil taking a snapshot of a vim session"](improved.png)

 It wraps [a lightly modified version of `ht`](https://github.com/MatrixManAtYrService/ht).

 You can run `htutil` at the command line, or you can use python to `import htuil`.